COVID Constrained: Part III

 The third of a three-part series on graduate fieldwork happening during the COVID-19 pandemic.

 Daniel Yim may be in the limbo of lockdown, but he’s a fighter, and a believer in happy endings.
-Neither the pandemic, nor the mud of the salt marsh, nor his beached canoe have been able to bring him down, but it hasn’t been without a struggle an without loss.
+Neither the pandemic, nor the mud of the salt marsh, nor his beached canoe has been able to bring him down, but it hasn’t been without a struggle and without loss.